 Amazon declined to answer the newspaper's specific questions about working conditions in the warehouse but, eight months after the story was released, company officials announced that they'd spent $52 million to retrofit warehouses with air conditioning.

-The New York Times article also addressed that earlier controversy:
+The New York Times article also revisited that earlier controversy:

 In Amazon warehouses, employees are monitored by sophisticated electronic systems to ensure they are packing enough boxes every hour.
 (Amazon came under fire in 2011 when workers in an eastern Pennsylvania warehouse toiled in more than 100-degree heat with ambulances waiting outside, taking away laborers as they fell.
 After an investigation by the local newspaper, the company installed air-conditioning.)

-The Morning Call also reiterated the issue in a 17 August 2015 article:
+The Morning Call reiterated that issue in a 17 August 2015 article:

 In the case of the Pennsylvania warehouse, after The Morning Call published an in-depth look at the appalling conditions the company spent $52 million adding air conditioners there and at other facilities around the country.
 It had been mistreating low-wage workers who had few options, and it deserved to be shamed into changing its behavior.

-So while Amazon was widely criticized in 2011 for heat conditions in a Pennsylvania warehouse, the company has since installed air conditioning at that warehouse (and several other facilities).
+While Amazon was widely criticized in 2011 (and afterwards) for heat conditions in a Pennsylvania warehouse, the company has since installed air conditioning at that warehouse and several other facilities.